-To boil it down, colour management is rather like a protocol for the translation of one language into another – say French into English with a person between having the ability to handle the translation between the two – except that instead of languages the subject of translation is a product of light.
-An example is an image captured by a digital camera which must be translated so that it can be shown by, i.e. output on a screen display or printed with ink on paper.
+To boil it down, colour management is rather like a protocol for the translation of one language into another – say French into English with a person between having the ability to handle the translation between the two – except that instead of languages the subject for translation is a product of light.
+An example is image data captured by a digital camera which must be translated so that it can be shown by, that is, output on a screen display or printed with ink on paper.

 So, you might ask why is a translation necessary and what are we translating?

 First, the primary components of light are Red, Green and Blue (RGB).
-Various mixtures of red, green and blue light reveal all the colours that we can see and the combination of all three equals white light.
-When we take a photograph with our digital camera, it captures the light which is reflected from or transmitted by objects in the scene.
+Various mixtures of red, green and blue light reveal all the colours that we can see and the combination of all three in equal amounts produces white light.
+When we make a photograph with our digital camera, it captures the light which is reflected from or transmitted by objects in the scene.
 This light is broken down in our cameras to RGB data.
-The camera “sees” the same scene that we see but it is not able to perceive all of the colour that we see nor in exactly the same way that we see it.
+The camera “sees” the same scene that we see but it is not able to collect all of the colours that we see nor in exactly the same way that we see them.
 Many colours may differ from the actual scene significantly.

-Secondly, the monitor on which we would display that image works by recombining the RGB data from the camera back using light.
+Secondly, using light, the monitor on which we would display that image works by recombining the RGB data from the camera back into the form of an image.
 It is also limited by the number of colours it can display which is not as much as we can see nor as much as a camera can capture.
 The colours it can display may also be quite different from the those which the camera captured and the actual colours which we see in the scene.

-Finally, to complicate things further, when we print with standard inks the primary colours are Cyan, Magenta, Yellow instead of Red, Green and Blue.
-This is true because the inks act as filters.
-When light hits printed patches of cyan, magenta or yellow ink, the red green and blue components of the white light which hits them are filtered out and the complementary colours cyan, magenta and yellow are reflected back to our eyes.
+Finally, to complicate things further, when we print using standard inks the primary colours for printing are Cyan, Magenta and Yellow instead of Red, Green and Blue.
+This is true because the inks which are transparent act as filters.
+When light hits printed patches of cyan, magenta or yellow ink, the red green and blue components of the white light which hits them are filtered out and the remaining complementary colours cyan, magenta and yellow are reflected back to our eyes.
 When these inks are printed in various mixtures we see different colours by the light which is reflected from the printed piece.
-But the range of colours which is available by printing is considerably smaller than the range of colour which is captured by our camera or scanner or displayed by our monitor or certainly by the amount of colour that we are able to see.
-Printed colours will also be considerably different from those which were in the scene or captured by the camera or displayed by the monitor.
-Sounds like a mess, right?
+But once again the range of colour which is available by printing is far smaller than the range of colour which is captured by our camera or scanner or displayed by our monitor or certainly by the amount of colour that we are able to see.
+Printed colours will also be considerably different from those which were actually seen by the human viewing the scene or those which were captured by the camera or displayed by the monitor.
+Sounds like a real mess, right?

-So, to sum all this up, the range of colour which a device can capture or display is referred to as its gamut.
-The input devices – camera and scanner – and output devices – monitor and printer – respectively all perceive or output colour very differently from one another and from the original scene.
-They all either capture or produce different colour gamuts – some larger and others smaller and many of the colours which they capture or output differ from the actual colours in the scene.
+Well, to sum all this up, the range of colour which a device can capture or display is referred to as its gamut.
+As mentioned, the input devices, camera and scanner, and output devices, monitor and printer, respectively all perceive or output colour very differently from one another and from the original scene.
+They all either capture or produce different sized colour gamuts – some larger and others smaller and many of the colours which they capture or output differ from the actual colours in the scene.
 So, if you were to take the digital image file from the camera and simply display it on a monitor or print it without the support of colour management to facilitate accurate translations of colour between the devices, the image on the monitor or in print would appear very clearly wrong as compared to the original scene.
 Also, the image displayed by the monitor would be considerably different from the same image in print.

 For example a vibrant red in the scene may be interpreted as orange by one device or burgundy by another and brown by yet another.
 By the time we view the output of the digital file from the camera on a monitor and in print and we see that orange, red and brown how do we know which of all the different interpretations is true, if any at all?